johannes-b/keptn-user-stories/release_brackets/README.md

 ## User view

-:man: *Tim:* I'm a developer and responsible for building the backend service of the app *foo*.
+:person_with_blond_hair: *Tim:* I'm a developer and responsible for building the backend service of the app *foo*.
 I'm individually testing my service in a *dev* environment to investigate bugfixes and new features.

 :person_with_blond_hair: *Tom:* I'm a developer and responsible for building the frontend service of the app *foo*.
 I'm individually testing my service in a *dev* environment to investigate bugfixes and new features.